akvorado/akvorado/console/data/docs/00-intro.md

 A `docker-compose.yml` file is provided to quickly get started.
-Once running, *Akvorado* web interface should be running on port 80 and an inlet accepting NetFlow available on port 2055.
+Once running, *Akvorado* web interface should be running on port 80 and an inlet accepting both NetFlow (port 2055) and sFlow (port 6343).
 You need to configure SNMP on your exporters to accept requests from Akvorado.

 ```console
 # docker-compose up